 Many of us find it relaxing to watch TV or a movie, or enjoy a sudsy bath.
 The difference between these kinds of activities and deep relaxation is a distinct physiological state known as “the relaxation response.”

-In addition to improving caregiver stress management by effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practiced regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.
+In addition to effectively releasing stress from the body and mind, this progressive muscle relaxation exercise, when practiced regularly, reduces anxiety and has a host of health benefits, including lower blood pressure.

 How does PMR work?

 Progressive muscle relaxation exercise involves continuous tensing and relaxing of individual muscles or muscle groups.
 When you practice tightening and releasing a muscle, you’ll notice the difference between tense and relaxed.